rhaleblian/pirix/README.md

 accordingly, this tweak bases itself on mwm.

 A lot of things aren't here, including
-* the toolchest
+* styling modifications to MWM (those rounded windows and scrollbars)
+* the toolchest (i think you could write an Xm app of buttons with menus and no frame)
-* the file manager
+* the file manager (remember that they drew scalable vector icons)
 * a contemporary web browser (Netscape Navigator or NCSA Mosaic)

 ## TODO